PavanRangani/docs/docs/prd/tasks/task-instance.md

 - View of the Recurring task trigger //TODO mockup
 - View of the Recurring task instance //TODO mockup

-## CA Pull button
+## Assign/Claim CA Pull Tasks button
-- If a task has added `CA Pool` more than once and user wants to add himself with `CA Pool` with single click then he can do it using this button.
+- If a task has added `CA Pool` more than once and user wants to add himself or other clarius team member with `CA Pool` with single click then he can do it using this button.
-- Shows a `CLAIM THIS TASK` button when there is a `CA Pool` associated in any role.
+- Shows a `ASSIGN/CLAIM CA POOL TASKS` button when there is a `CA Pool` associated in any role.
 [See this](https://drive.google.com/file/d/1kf7yjVa6ZMzAJOZFQSno2C7WRWfyhR3n/view?usp=share_link)
+- When there is CA Pool available in any role, then only this button is visible.
+- On click of a button, opens the dropdown of clarius team member(Login user won't be shown).
+If the login user wants to self-claim, shows the `Claim Myself` option in the dropdown.
+[See this](https://drive.google.com/file/d/1PEK3rpsDdIWYUOpuh71lqrzznQx_tFaB/view?usp=share_link)
-  - If the `CA Pool` is added as R, A, C & I role of the task and the user clicks the button, CA Pool will be replaced by the login user.
+  - If the `CA Pool` is added as R, A, C & I role of the task and user clicks on `Claim Myself` option, CA Pool will be replaced by the login user otherwise selected other team member will be replaced.
-  - Both `CA Pool` role and button will be removed from the task.

 ## Profile Picture tooltip